mbenetti/NLP-Handbook/README.md

 Adaptation, corrections, and modifications by Mauro Benetti 03-2021

-This article is based on:
+This article was based on:

 * https://towardsdatascience.com/nlp-sentiment-analysis-for-beginners-e7897f976897
 * https://www.mdeditor.tw/pl/pISR/zh-hk